Terms and conditions

 Additional Terms and Conditions

-- Please note the CII assessment policies are detailed in the assessment policies, exams admission rules, on screen written exams , On-screen written exams at a test centre, MCQ exams at a test centre, On-screen MCQ by RI policies and rules, On-screen written by RI policies and rules, assessment information, exams policies, coursework policies, and dissertation policies.
+34. Please note the CII assessment policies are detailed in the assessment policies, exams admission rules, on screen written exams , On-screen written exams at a test centre, MCQ exams at a test centre, On-screen MCQ by RI policies and rules, On-screen written by RI policies and rules, assessment information, exams policies, coursework policies, and dissertation policies.
 These policies are additional terms and conditions and relate to entering and sitting of exams and the subsequent issue of exam results.
 Please note that by entering any assessment with the CII, you agree to be bound by these additional terms and conditions.

 CHARTERED INSURANCE INSTITUTE AND SUBSIDIARY COMPANIES (“CII”)

 STANDARD BUSINESS TERMS AND Conditions of Trade (“the Conditions”)

 Under the Agreement for the Supply and Purchase of Goods and/or Services (the “Main Agreement”), CII shall sell the goods defined in the Main Agreement (referred to in the Conditions as “the Products”) and/or supply the services defined in the Main Agreement (referred to in the Conditions as “the Services”) and the Customer shall purchase the Products and/or the Services from CII subject to the terms of the Main Agreement and the Conditions.
 Terms and expressions defined in the Main Agreement (including any Schedule and/or any Appendix) shall, save where the context requires, bear the same meanings in these Conditions.
 References in these Conditions to a Schedule shall mean a Schedule to the Main Agreement.
 In the event of any conflict between these Conditions and the terms of the Main Agreement and/or its Schedules and/or Appendices, the terms of the Main Agreement and/or its Schedules and/or Appendices shall take precedence.